 24. Intimiate Turkish Coffee Time + Fortune

 If you’ve never tried Turkish coffee before, sip slowly.
 This drink is made using a cezve and finely pressed beans, served unfiltered.
 It’s delicious but strong, nothing like your average American cup of joe.
 This unique experience with Dr. Honeybrew is the perfect opportunity to explore the tradition of Turkish coffee with the ancient practice of fortune reading dating back to the 1600s!
 He’ll take your coffee grinds and project them on a monitor to look for symbols that will reveal what’s coming in your future.
+You can book a session here.

 25. First Saturdays at the Brooklyn Museum